kszicsillag/Skalazhato.Tools/tf-k8ssrv/opentofu/README.md

 - `vm_names` — map[principal_id] => VM name
 - `vm_private_ips` — map[principal_id] => private IP
 - `vm_public_ips` — map[principal_id] => public IP

+The module implementation lives in `modules/vm/` — each instance creates a single VM and its dependencies.
+Outputs are returned as maps keyed by the principal id used as the module key.

 Security notes